-This CDKL5 research project is an amazing blessing and an opportunity to work with Renowned Epileptologist, Dr. Frances Jensen, President of American Epilepsy Society.
-Our efforts are to find a way to stop seizures in CDKL5 affected children.
-The project is centered around finding a reason when the children with Epilepsy are ill their seizures can either reduce in frequency or stop altogether during illness.
-This phenomenon is present in many epilepsy patients and therefore, the outcome of this research project has the potential to help more than just Harper and children with CDKL5 but all those who suffer with seizures regardless of the cause.
+This CDKL5 research project is an amazing blessing and an opportunity to work with Renowned Epileptologist, Dr. Frances Jensen, 2012 President of American Epilepsy Society and current Department Chair of Neurology at the University of Pennsylvania.
+Our efforts are to fund research with her laboratory as they diligently work to help find a way to stop seizures in CDKL5 affected children.
+The outcome of this has the potential to help more than just Harper and children with CDKL5 but all those who suffer with seizures regardless of the cause.

 Make Checks Payable to Hope4Harper

 Dr. Jensen currently is a Professor of Neurology and is Chair of the Department of Neurology at the University of Pennsylvania.
 She is a graduate of Cornell Medical College and did her neurology residency training at the Harvard Longwood Neurology Residency Program.
 Her research focuses on mechanisms of injury in the developing brain, with specific emphasis on age specific therapies for clinical trials development.
 She received a 2007 Director’s Pioneer Award from the NIH to explore the interaction between epileptogenesis and cognitive dysfunction.
 Dr. Jensen also was the recipient of the 2008 American Epilepsy Society Basic Science Research Award.